alex2276564/MMOSpawnPoint/README.md

 4. **Safe Location Finding**: The `require-safe` option should be set to `false` for known safe locations to improve performance.
 Only enable it when spawning in potentially dangerous areas.

+5. **Vanilla vs SmartSpawnPoint Respawn Mechanics**:
+    - **Vanilla Minecraft** (without any plugins) follows a strict respawn priority:
+        1. First checks for a valid respawn anchor in the Nether dimension (if properly charged with glowstone)
+            - Respawn anchors only work when placed in the Nether dimension
+        2. Then checks for a valid bed in the Overworld dimension (if not broken or obstructed)
+            - Beds only function as spawn points when placed in the Overworld
+        3. If neither exists or they're obstructed, sends player to the world spawn point (usually near coordinates 0,0 or wherever /setworldspawn was set)
+        4. In the End dimension, players always return to the Overworld spawn regardless of beds or anchors

+    - **SmartSpawnPoint** completely transforms this with a more flexible priority system:
+        1. Region-Based Spawns 🥇 (Highest Priority): Checks if player died in a configured WorldGuard region
+        2. World-Based Spawns 🥈 (Secondary Priority): If no region match, checks for world-specific spawn rules
+        3. Fallback to Vanilla (Lowest Priority): Only if no SmartSpawnPoint rules match
+        4. Party System Overrides 🎉: Can override all above rules if enabled and conditions are met
+        5. Weighted Random Logic ⚖️: Dynamically calculates spawn probabilities based on player attributes

+   **Respawn Flow Summary:**
+   Player Dies → Check Region Rules → If match, apply region spawn → If no match, check World Rules → If match, apply world spawn → If no match, use Vanilla Logic → Party Respawn overrides all if applicable

+   **Important:** For any worlds or regions not configured in SmartSpawnPoint, the plugin will automatically fall back to vanilla respawn behavior.
+This allows you to selectively enhance only certain areas of your server while leaving others with default mechanics.

+   This enhanced flow gives server owners unprecedented control over the respawn experience while maintaining compatibility with vanilla mechanics when desired.
+Note that for SmartSpawnPoint to work properly, respawn handling should be disabled in other plugins like CMI or EssentialsX as mentioned in note #3.

 ## 🛠️ Troubleshooting

 If you encounter issues with the plugin: